Linear fractional relative risk aversion: Numerical implementation

 \paragraph{Bootstrapping.} Turning to the bootstrapping, since our procedure is computationally demanding, as it requires solving a constrained minimization problem at each point of the grid, we use 50 steps per iteration in this case.\footnote{Recall that we use 100 steps at each iteration during the parameter estimation.
 However, this becomes impractical when running the bootstrap replications 200 times for each sector and the aggregate economy.
-For instance, even with a 50-step grid and parallel computation with Mathematica 13.1 on a 2021 MacBook Pro with an Apple M1 Pro processor, bootstrapping the aggregate economy takes more than 24 hours.}
+For instance, even with a 50-step grid and parallel computation with Mathematica 13.1 on a 2021 MacBook Pro with an Apple M1 Pro processor, bootstrapping the aggregate economy takes more than 18 hours.}

-\paragraph{Alternative specifications.} For the sake of completeness, we also re-estimated the values of $\alpha$ and $\sigma$ by constraining $\beta$ a priori to be either $0$ or~$1$.
+\paragraph{Alternative specifications.} For the sake of completeness, we also re-estimate the values of $\alpha$ and $\sigma$ by constraining $\beta$ a priori to be either $0$ or~$1$.
 This allows us to check that our procedure has `correct' numerical behavior at the corners.
 Reassuringly, as should be the case, the RSS is never smaller than the one we estimate in the unconstrained model.
-We show these results in Tables~\ref{tab:tab_app_est_beta0} and \ref{tab:tab_app_est_beta1}.

-Next, although by Assumption~\ref{as2} the case with $\alpha \sigma<0$ is not nested in the CREMR specification \eqref{eq:prop4_subutility_hypergeo} in Theorem~\ref{prop:utility_NEW}, we can estimate this case using the specification \eqref{eq:LFRRA_utility_C2} in Corollary~\ref{corollaryMNP}, which requires the restrictions, $\alpha = -\frac{1}{\gamma\sigma}$, $\sigma>0$, $q_{\min} > \gamma$, and $\gamma > 0$.
+Next, although by Assumption~\ref{as2} the case with $\alpha \sigma<0$ is not nested in the CREMR specification \eqref{eq:prop4_subutility_hypergeo} in Theorem~\ref{prop:utility_NEW}, we can estimate this case using the specification \eqref{eq:LFRRA_utility_C2} in Corollary~\ref{corollaryMNP}, which requires the restrictions, $\alpha = -\frac{1}{\gamma\sigma}$, $\sigma>0$, $q^{\min} > \gamma$, and $\gamma > 0$.
 The results are given in Table~\ref{tab:tab_app_est_beta1MNP}.
 We do not find any case in which the specification \eqref{eq:LFRRA_utility_C2} in Corollary~\ref{corollaryMNP} yields a smaller RSS than the specification \eqref{eq:prop4_subutility_hypergeo} in Theorem~\ref{prop:utility_NEW} in Table~\ref{tab:tab_est_3pct_comb_rounded}.\footnote{Our exercise differs from that in Mr\'azov\'a et al.~(2021) who estimate preference and productivity distribution parameters for a given pair of utility and productivity distribution functions.
-In contrast, we estimate three preference parameters in the LFRRA without specifying the productivity distribution function.} t
+In contrast, we estimate three preference parameters in the LFRRA without specifying the productivity distribution function.}